‘Grey’s Anatomy’ Season 14 Spoilers: Another Doctor Is Leaving

 According to TVLine, actress Marika Dominczyk, who joined Grey’s Anatomy in the role of Dr. Eliza Minnick last season, will not be returning for Season 14 this fall.
 The departure isn’t shocking, as fans watched Dr. Minnick get fired by Dr. Bailey in the Season 13 finale.
 While viewers saw Eliza tell girlfriend Dr. Arizona Robbins that she’d been given the boot, fans never witnessed the couple officially break up.

 It looks like Arizona’s unlucky love life is returning for Season 14.
 The doctor can’t seem to hold down a relationship since divorcing Dr. Callie Torres.
-Arizona, a fan favorite character among Grey’s Anatomy viewers, has been looking for love, but can never seem to find the right person.
+Arizona, a fan-favorite character among Grey’s Anatomy viewers, has been looking for love, but she can never seem to find the right person.
 Perhaps, she, like many fans, is hoping Callie will return to her in the future.

 Meanwhile, Dr. Minnick won’t be the only doctor that Grey’s Anatomy fans will be missing during Season 14.
 Actress Jerrika Hinton will also not return to the show.
 The actress, who played the role of Stephanie, the heroine of the Season 13 finale, has moved on from the series.